 The Schlumberger R&E transformation restructured both the organization and processes across our more than 65 engineering, manufacturing, and sustaining centers worldwide.
 Our way of working has been changed, from engineering to shop floor and from supply chain to technical support.
 As a result, a clear, unified methodology and language have been established, enhancing our ability to form collaborative teams across multiple centers and to optimize manufacturing locations independently of engineering location.
 To this end, training courses developed in collaboration with the California Institute of Technology and University of Michigan on project management and lean manufacturing, respectively, have been attended by more than 600 engineering project managers and manufacturing professionals.
 An additional 5,000 engineers were also trained on the new methodologies to firmly establish the transformation throughout the R&E organization.
 Since the start of the transformation more than $350 million have been invested in organizational structure, global training, and test facilities.

-See examples of how new approaches in Schlumberger product development, job planning and design, and job execution have increased product reliability.view video
+New approaches in Schlumberger product development, job planning and design, and job execution have increased product reliability.

 While systems and technology provide the foundation for reliability and efficiency, it is the behavior and actions of people that really make a difference.
 Schlumberger is already an industry leader in procedural adherence.
 This is embedded in every employee from the first day of employment, but we can still do better—first, by again adopting ideas from other industries, such as the challenge and response methodology of aircraft pilot checklists, and second, by reinforcing procedures across all operations to raise all of them to the same level of performance.